So, the time has come! You are finally doing it; you are finally entering the exciting world of bowling.

 If you ask any bowler who participates in leagues or bowls on a professional level you will most certainly be (politely) informed that bowling is quite a complex and intricate sport.
 While bowling carries a good variety of physical benefits, like muscle workouts and low impact exercise, your brain will also get quite a workout playing this strategy based game.

-In order to be successful as a bowler you will need to be able to aim a heavily weighted ball, complete a throw and release of the ball with minimal error, have given the ball enough power to get through a sixty foot lane’s oil pattern and hit the ten pyramid formatted pins just right to get maximum points.
+In order to be successful bowling game, you will need to determine your same starting position repeatedly, be able to aim a heavily weighted ball with your bowling arm, complete a throw at the ideal bowling ball speed and release of the ball with minimal error, have given the ball enough power to get through a sixty foot lane’s oil pattern, not cross the foul line and hit the head pin of the pyramid formatted pins just right to get maximum points.

 Oh yeah, and there are also two gutters on each side of the lane to snag your ball should your aim be too far off!